 - Once the ground beef is browned, drain any excess fat from the skillet and set it aside.

 - Chop your zucchini and carrots into very small pieces.

 - Add the ground beef, carrots, onion, and zucchini into your crockpot.

-- Rinse your beans well and then add them to the crockpot.
+- Rinse and drain your beans well and then add them to the crockpot.

 - Add the diced tomato with their juices in with the mixture.

 - Add all of the remaining ingredients into your crockpot and then stir well.

 - Cook on low for 6 to 8 hours.
 This recipe can be cooked longer, if needed.

 If you liked this crockpot recipe, you might also like: